canyoldas0/canyoldas0/README.md

 - 🔭  I an iOS Engineer working at Meta.

-- 📱  I have 2 apps in AppStore and that's not gonna stop there :)
+- 📱  I'm a Swift fan, though I know that Obj-c is inevitable :)

-- 🎚️  I sometimes find myself doing nerdy things with micro-controllers.
+- 🎚️  I'm currently building my own home server.

 - 📫 How to reach me **canyoldas0@icloud.com**